davidta555/Multiverse-Final-Portfolio/annoucement_banner/README.md

 The main audience for this feature are cloud engineering teams and application teams.
 Cloud Engineering teams (Cloud Ops/Solutions/Product Management) can share important information with application teams with less time and effort.
 While application teams will benefit by receiving more accurate and up-to-date information about the Hydra platform, including platform stability, and information about new releases and capabilities.

-The reasoning behind the need and creation for this feature was the unblocking of the developer workflow.
-Before this feature, the original process was on project creation, developer would have to wait for their sponsoring director to approve of the project via email.
-This process might takes days or even weeks depending on availability of the director.

-This feature creates a new process by preapproving new projects that have been created and Give a high-level overview of the project purpose

-Give a high-level overview of the project purpose

-- What are the users?
-- What job does it form for them?
-- What inspired you to make it?
-- What features are the most important?
-- Include relevant screenshots
+The reasoning behind the need and creation for this feature was, originally, information regarding maintenance, outages, migration, etc. were spread through work of mouth and separate pages.
+So, there were gaps in information and not all teams would be informed in a timely manner.
+This feature helps all teams to know important information and enables them to plan more effectively.

 ## Technologies

-- List all technologies and versions here
+- React
+- Redux
+- Golang
-- Include dependencies and versions
+-
-- Note any deployment tools as well

 ## Competencies